 As magma rises through the crust towards the Earth’s surface, it can cause the crust to move and bulge.
 This movement or deformation can be detected by using seismographs, which measure the Earth’s movement, so they are an important tool for studying whether a volcano might erupt in the near future.

 If volcanologists suspect that a volcano is active or may be about to erupt, they can monitor the gases that are being released from the vent.
-These gases include water vapourcarbon dioxide and sulphur dioxide.
+These gases include water vapourcarbon dioxide and sulfur dioxide.
 As the magma rises to the surface, the composition of the gases being emitted can change, and volcanologists can use this information to predict how soon the volcano may erupt.

 Ground deformation monitoring